 In the short time that Sumner stayed with the company post-acquisition, he could immediately see how Emerson was going to benefit in the long-term.
 He appreciated the temperament and integrity of the Volaris team as well as the investments that were made in future product.
 Another large benefit to Emerson was having a dedicated marketing team, something that they did not have since 2012.

 Pre-acquisition, Emerson lacked a clearly defined market and product offering.
 The COVID-19 pandemic halted onsite visits and inspections for Emerson, allowing the company had to take time to pivot their strategy for 2020.
 During this time, Emerson decided to focus on refining their audience and advancing the product forward.
 They are now working on improving an existing product and developing a road map to take the product to the next level.
 Chris Gutierrez says, “We’re working with existing customers on change orders, improvements to the application, and infrastructure upgrades.
 We are laying down the bricks in order for us to be able to deploy improvements to the software down the road.”
 Working with the experienced AssetWorks team has given the Emerson team access to new ideas and knowledge to help propel their solutions forward.
-In 2020, the eRIMS product had an 11% increase on gross maintenance revenue and a 173% increase on gross professional services revenue from 2019.
+In 2020, the eRIMS product saw an increase on gross maintenance revenue, and was also able to significantly increase gross professional services revenue over 2019.

 Overall, the relationship with Emerson’s customers has improved significantly.
 Since joining AssetWorks, the customers now have access to a customer success team that has standardized the relationship management process.
 Becoming a part of the AssetWorks Risk Management portfolio has improved the experience for Emerson customers.
 The teams have worked on a software package that combines appraisal valuation services with the eRIMS solution for a cohesive delivery to customers.
 Gutierrez says, “Getting to know Emerson and start putting smart business plans and solutions that we can deliver was really big for the company.”
 A lot of customers are really happy with how the Emerson product is moving forward.”